COVID-19: 38 hotspots declared in Bengaluru

 Earlier today, the Karnataka government welcomed Prime Minister Narendra Modi's decision to extend the lockdown till May 3, saying it would be strictly implemented in the state.

-Chief Minister BS Yediyurappa appealed to the people to voluntarily co-operate with the government to contain the spread of COVID-19 virus.
+Chief Minister B S Yediyurappa appealed to the people to voluntarily co-operate with the government to contain the spread of COVID-19 virus.